neverbot/safari-hunter/README.md

 ### How To Install

 Install Node.js.
-We recommend the **LTS release**.
-The `safari-hunter` has been tested on most node versions between **v4.4.5 and v.6.9.5** and should therefore cause no problems running on one of these versions.
 For more information about how to install it on your environment, see [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager/).
 To verify your installation, run:

 ```bash
 node -v